Christelle278/Team-EG3-Regression/README.md

 ### GitHub Repository

 You can access our GitHub repository [here](https://github.com/Christelle278/Team-EG3-Regression.git).

+### Requirements

+Please advise the requirements folder in order to see what packages and versions of packages you will need to run this notebook: https://github.com/Christelle278/Team-EG3-Regression/blob/main/Requirements.txt

 Feel free to contact us if you have any questions, suggestions, or updates related to this project.